litespeedtech/helm-chart/helm-chart-sources/ls-k8s-webadc/README.md

 ## Notable changes
+### 0.1.6
+- Automatic use of the overall namespace for the license files if not specified.
+- Updated doc including security doc.

 ### 0.1.5
-- Proper helm support for an alternate namespace.
+- Proper helm support for a LiteSpeed ADC override parameters
 - Updated doc.

 ### 0.1.4